Why do you need online reviews in the first place?

 Is Google better than Yelp?

-Google, Yelp, Facebook and TripAdvisor are all important review sites for your bakery to be discovered.
+Google, Yelp, TripAdvisor and Apple Maps are all important review sites for your bakery to be discovered.
 You likely won’t be taking reservations, so OpenTable isn’t much of a factor here.

 “Today, Google reviews impact the customer journey more than ever.
 Reviews influence 88% of consumers in discovering a local business.
 And Google currently hosts the most visible reviews on the internet.
 According to a recent interview with Neil Patel, collecting as many reviews as possible should be your main focus when it comes to getting found and chosen.”